danielurra/linux/README.md

 <br>
 ## $PATH (environment variable)<br>
 $PATH is an environment variable used to specify a set of directories where executable programs are located<br>
-In general either for Windows, Linux or Mac, each executing process or user session has its own PATH setting<br>
+In general either for Windows, Linux or Mac, each executing process or user session has its own PATH <br>
 <b>echo $PATH | tr ':' '\n' </b><br>
 <img src="/sysadmin/images/echo-path.jpg" alt="path"><br>